Free school-matching service

 How CDL Licensing Works in Oklahoma

 Service Oklahoma is the state agency responsible for Oklahoma CDL knowledge testing, skills testing, and license issuance — coordinated through Service Oklahoma Licensing Offices.
 Approved third-party examiners may also administer skills tests in some cases.
-Federal regulations layer on top: ELDT at an FMCSA-registered school, the 14-day CLP holding period, and (effective February 17, 2026) electronic DOT medical certification through the FMCSA National Registry.
+Federal regulations layer on top: ELDT at a school listed on the FMCSA Training Provider Registry, the 14-day CLP holding period, and DOT medical certification under FMCSA's National Registry process.

 2. CDL Knowledge Tests at Service Oklahoma